OkeahDavid/Internet-Technology-Project/README.md

 # Internet-Technology-Project
-This repository was created for internet technology project
+This repository was created for Internet Technology Project The task was Writers' site